 Little red peppadews, stuffed with ricotta cheese or tuna (any filling you want really, you can buy them directly from the deli), and you can top with sliced olives to give them some eyes.

 Guacamole or smooshed avocado always looks deliciously gross, and would make a great dip for the platter.

-Of course there’s bound to be a flutter of activity at the front door as well.
-Finding alternatives to wrapped sweets can be difficult – nowadays it’s safe to assume both adults and children won’t accept food that is not sealed or wrapped.
+Finding alternatives to wrapped sweets can be difficult – with the pandemic still here, it’s safe to assume both adults and children won’t accept food that is not sealed or wrapped.
 Of course fresh is best, but packaged goods aren’t always bad news.
 A quick assessment of the packaging will tell you quite simply how bad it is.
-Look for sugar content (4 grams is equal to 1 teaspoon of sugar) as well as artificial preservatives and colorings – all of those 3 digit numbers.
+Look for snacks with low sugar content (4 grams is equal to 1 teaspoon of sugar) as well as artificial preservatives and colorings – all of those 3 digit numbers.

 And of course, for your dining table spread at home, remember the key is presentation!